arthurcgc/k0s-cluster/README.md

 This creates an nginx deployment and a nodePort service.

+### Metallb (LoadBalancer)

+I started relying on metallb to expose services using my local network, so I don't have to use nodePort services anymore.
+To install metallb please refer to helm/metallb/README.md.
+All of the upcoming services will be exposed using metallb.
+So it is a requirement to have it installed.

 ### Pi-hole

 * I use helm to install pi-hole on my cluster.
 To do so, run: